Q: At what age will you accept my new puppy to play at your daycare?

 Q: How does the tour/ introduction process work?

 A: This is the most important step in making your dog feel welcome here.
-First, we set up an appointment, then just before you get here I bring everyone into the barn and close the big door.
-After you and your dog get here, I will start to let out one dog at a time.
-This way everyone gets a chance to sniff, your dog doesn't get frightened, and it is a much more controlled environment to make introductions to everyone.
+First, we set up an appointment, then just before you get here, I put everyone outside the facility and close the door.
+You and your puppy will come inside, where I will start to let in one dog at a time to meet you and your dog.
+This way everyone gets a chance to sniff and your dog doesn't get to scared or stressed.
+It is a much more controlled environment to make introductions to everyone.
 The rest is up to your dog.
 If your dog likes to play with big and little dogs and is gentle in its nature then they will be welcome to come back for more play.

 Q: What is the latest time I can bring my dog in to play?